Advice and information for those caring for a disabled family/whānau member

 “Some people with learning disabilities have told us they would like to know that other people will be around for them when their parents pass away, to make sure they have a good life and are safe and well” (Thinking Ahead: a planning guide for families).

 Primarily, advance care planning helps people understand what the future might hold and say what treatment they would and would not want.
 It helps people, their families and their healthcare teams plan for the future and for their end of life care.
 Secondarily, it is intended to make it easier for families and healthcare providers to know what the person would want if they become unable to speak for themselves (NZ Advance Care Planning Co-operative, 2015).

-The Donald Beasley Institute also conducted a research project on MAKING THE FINAL DECISIONS: Factors contributing to a positive experience of advance care planning for people with intellectual disabilities and life limiting conditions (you can download this as a full report, easy read version or summary).
+The Donald Beasley Institute also conducted a research project on ‘Making the Final Decisions’.
+This report shares the outcomes of a formal research project aimed at identifying what contributes to a positive experience of advance care planning from the perspectives of people who have intellectual disabilities and life limiting conditions.

 Te Hokinga ā Wairua End of Life Service is a joint initiative between partner agencies and NGOs responsible for services associated with end of life (ie, Department of Internal Affairs, Ministry of Social Development, Inland Revenue, Ministry of Health, Ministry of Justice and ACC).
 They also provide a range of information on:

 financial and legal